adamwaite/Validator/README.md

 `extension Thing : Validatable { }`

-The implementation inside the protocol extension should mean that you don’t need to implement anything yourself.
+The implementation inside the protocol extension should mean that you don't need to implement anything yourself.

 ## Validate UIKit Elements